niku1991/bitget-trading-bot/README.md

 - **API Key Permissions**: Create API keys with trading permissions only, not withdrawal permissions
 - **IP Restriction**: Consider restricting API keys to specific IP addresses
 - **Start Small**: Begin with small position sizes to verify bot behavior

+## Troubleshooting

+If you encounter issues:

+1. **Authentication Errors**:
+   - Use `auth_test.py` to diagnose API credential issues
+   - Ensure no whitespace in credentials
+   - Try creating new API keys on Bitget

+2. **Order Placement Errors**:
+   - Verify you have sufficient funds in your account
+   - Check that the symbol name is correct (e.g., "DOGEUSDT_UMCBL")
+   - Ensure position size is above the minimum for the symbol

+3. **Other Issues**:
+   - Run with `--debug` flag to see detailed API requests and responses
+   - Check Bitget's API documentation for any recent changes

 ## Modifying Trade Opportunities